KnowageLabs/Knowage-Documentation/functionalities-guide/MyData/ka_user_mydata.rst

 In this area you can create datasets uploading your own files.

 Click **Create Dataset** to open the dataset wizard which guides you through the dataset creation.
-You can choose between XLS or CSV file as in :numref:`datasetcreation`.
-In the example shown in :numref:`uploadingxlsdat`, we upload an XLS file.
+You can choose between XLS or CSV file as in the following figure.

 .. _datasetcreation:
 .. figure:: media/image7.png

     Dataset creation.

+In the example shown in the next figure, we upload an XLS file.

 .. _uploadingxlsdat:
 .. figure:: media/image8.png

     Uploading XLS for dataset.

-The wizard, shown in :numref:`configfeatures`, leads the user to insert some information to configure the dataset.
+The wizard, shown below, leads the user to insert some information to configure the dataset.
 For instance to specify the number of rows to skip or to limit and which sheet (of the XLS file) to pick up values from.

 .. _configfeatures:
 .. figure:: media/image9.png